-- Most forest management NCS practices can be implemented at a cost of \$10-20 per ton carbon dioxide equivalent (tCO2e), while agricultural NCS are in the range of \$25-\$100/tCO2e (Figure 1). - Increasing the intensity of active forest management in northern Maine along with avoided conversion and afforestation across the state could yield about 4.5 million tCO2e/yr in additional carbon sequestration at a cost of \$64 million/yr or \$14/tCO2e.
+- High mitigation potential can be derived from implementing a mix of intensive forest plantations, naturally regenerating stands, and permanently setting aside 10-20% of forest area from harvesting (Figure 1). - Most forest management NCS practices can be implemented at a cost of \$10-20 per ton carbon dioxide equivalent (tCO2e), which is relatively inexpensive compared to most non-NCS opportunities. - Increasing the intensity of active forest management in northern Maine along with avoided conversion and afforestation across the state could yield about 4.5 million tCO2e/yr in additional carbon sequestration at a cost of \$64 million/yr or \$14/tCO2e. - Implementing a mix of these NCS practices across the state has the potential to make Maine carbon neutral or net zero by 2045.